GeorgevichAgiamoh/NACDDED-Backend/README.md

 > Endpoints used to create data can also be called to update data

 > (,,) means implied

+> For ids (like memid and adminId) please pass email instead.
+Though its still in debate if an ID system will be in place

+> QP means query param

 Please follow the data structure strictly or an error will be thrown.
 For error handling: